top of page

 Treating the Child Not Just Their Diagnosis

 Being able to meet people where they are and provide compassionate, quality care or support has always informed my extracurricular and educational experiences.
-When I originally decided to pursue a graduate degree in speech-language pathology I was concerned that my degree being in English and having a minor in Education would not expose me to all the science or psychology related skillsets that I may need in order to be serve the patient/client population I may exposed to in this field.
+When I originally decided to pursue a graduate degree in speech-language pathology, I was concerned that my degree being in English and having a minor in Education would not expose me to all the science or psychology related skillsets that I may need in order to be serve the patient/client population I may exposed to in this field.
 So, this past semester I registered for Psych 410: Behavioral and Mental Disorders.
-Having the opportunity to learn about behavioral and intellectual disorders was an incredible in-class supplement to the clients I would observe and engage with working as on Observation Intern at Prisma Richland's Pediatric Physical and Specialty Therapy Facility.
+The opportunity to learn about behavioral and intellectual disorders was an incredible in-class supplement to the clients that I would observe and engage with working as on Observation Intern at Prisma Richland's Pediatric Physical and Specialty Therapy Facility.
+It is through these experiences that I strengthened my aptitude for understanding others' needs, specifically those of a child who carry a large part of their identity through their diagnosis.

-Having the opportunity to work at Prisma Richland’s Pediatric Physical and Specialty Therapy Clinic has been more than just educational, it has been tremendously rewarding.
+My work at Prisma Richland’s Pediatric Physical and Specialty Therapy Clinic has been more than just educational: it has been tremendously rewarding.
 I have had the opportunity to work with 5 speech-language pathologists (SLP) all of whom have introduced me to a variety of techniques and patient populations.
-While working at Prisma, I immediately took note of how a large portion of the patients I was able to work with had a primary diagnosis of autism spectrum disorder (ASD).
-Through these experiences, I was truly able to capture the concept that ASD is certainly a spectrum that affects every patient differently.
-There were patients who were completely nonverbal and were being introduced to Augmentative Alternative Communication (AAC) devices, those in Applied Behavior Analysis (ABA) Therapy, feeding therapy for sensory aversion, or were seeking speech therapy for articulation or pragmatic language disorders.
+While working at Prisma, I immediately took note of how there was a large portion of our patient population who had received a primary diagnosis of autism spectrum disorder (ASD).
+Through my experiences working with these pediatric clients, I was truly able to capture the concept that ASD is certainly a spectrum that affects every patient differently.
+There were patients who were completely nonverbal and were being introduced to Augmentative Alternative Communication (AAC) devices, those in Applied Behavior Analysis (ABA) Therapy, those in feeding therapy for sensory aversion, or those seeking speech therapy for articulation or pragmatic language disorders.
 Every day can look completely different for a child with autism spectrum disorder depending on their sleep the night before, routine being followed or altered before therapy, what they have been eating, if they are under the weather, and many other factors.
+This can be seen through my detailed observation notes, (linked to the right) how every child who had a primary diagnosis of ASD required different types of care, and even those with similar needs varied greatly as well.
 I learned very quickly since working at Prisma, that it is crucial to be adaptable to the child’s needs for that day.
 This really goes for any client, but especially clients with ASD.
-Using alternative methods to engage and aid pediatric patients who have autism spectrum disorder is crucial to not only overall success during a given progress period but also the ability to effectively complete tasks during a session.
+Using alternative methods to engage and aid pediatric patients who have autism spectrum disorder is essential for not only overall success during a given progress period but also the ability to effectively complete tasks during a session.

 BTC Artifact-Prisma Notes (Primary)